 Whereas a CIS can stop transmitting audio packets once a device has received them, a Broadcast Source has no idea whether or not they have been received, so it has to repeat every transmission.
-However, as soon as an Acceptor has received a packet, it can turn its radio off and wait for the next scheduled BIS.
+However, as soon as an Acceptor has received a packet, it can turn its radio off and wait for the next scheduled BIS Event.
 This again highlights the asymmetry that we have within Bluetooth LE.
 Because the Broadcast Source is always transmitting, it typically has a much higher power drain than the Acceptors, which are likely to be earbuds.
 In general, that means that Broadcast Sources need bigger batteries, or a permanent power source.
-As they are typically phones or infrastructure transmitters in public places, that's net generally an issue.
+As they are typically phones or infrastructure transmitters in public places, that's not generally an issue.
 However, it should be kept in mind if broadcast transmission is being embedded into small devices like watches or wristbands.

 Unlike CISes, all BISes have the same timing structure.
 Whereas the structure of each individual CISes is normally tailored to its codec configuration, optimising the Subevents for the PDU size, every BIS Subevent is the same length, which must fit the largest PDU that is being transmitted.
 That constraint is because the overall BIS timing structure is defined in the BIGInfo, which is included in the Periodic Advertisements.
 The BIGInfo structure is limited in size, so doesn't have the granularity to specify different timings for different BISes - it specifies a "one size fits all".
 It means that if you want to broadcast one channel at a 48kHz sampling rate and a second one at 24kHz, the smaller 24kHz channel would still be allocated BIS Subevent timings for the larger 48kHz packets, which wastes airtime.
 If that causes a problem, an alternative is to transmit the packets in separate BIGs.
 In this case, that would mean one BIG for the 48kHz sampled packets and another for the 24kHz sampled ones.
 The downside it that this adds complexity and doubles the amount of advertising, as each needs its own advertising set.
 Implementers need to decide which works best for their specific application.
+Designers need to consider whether to place all of the BISes into a single BIG.
+In some applications it may be a more efficient use of airtime to separate them into different BIGs.